-I have noticed that on holidays or any occasion, most people only eat pieces of pie that are their favorite.
+I have noticed that on holidays or any occasion, most people only eat pieces of the pie that are their favorite.
 Almost as if a whole piece of something you kinda like isn’t worth the mess and effort.
 So, I decided to try my idea for mini fall pies on Thanksgiving.
-Thinking that maybe after being exhausted from stuffing ourselves with turkey, dessert would be a lot easier.
+Thinking that maybe after being exhausted from stuffing ourselves with turkey, that dessert should be a lot easier.
 No messy cutting or chances for me to drop, spill or plop anything on anyone’s nicely pressed holiday outfit.

 Makes two 9 inch pie crusts.

 - 2 sticks unsalted butter diced into small pieces

 - Place water in a small cup and place in freezer for a few minutes.